tmart2322/apex-async-chainable/README.md

 }
 ```

 By default, the Finalizer _will not_ execute the next Chainable if there is an uncaught exception in the Queueable.
-If you'd like to execute the next Chainable when there is an uncaught exception, do the following:
+If you'd like to execute the next Chainable when there is an uncaught exception, pass true to the ChainableFinalizer's constructor.

 ```java
 public class ChainableQueueableCustom extends ChainableQueueable {